Tibetan script: History

+Earliest sources on Tibet, such as the Old Tibetan Chronicle, do not mention any Thonmi Sambhota.
+Scripts predating Songtsen Gampo might have existed but in any case do not appear to be widely used.
+Researchers postulate that Tibetan kings sought to develop a system of writing as their territory expanded.
+The script resembling the version today was likely developed in the second half of the 11th century.
+New research and writings also suggest that there were one or more Tibetan scripts in use prior to the introduction of the script by Songtsen Gampo and Thonmi Sambhota.
+The incomplete Dunhuang manuscripts are their key evidence for their hypothesis, while the few discovered and recorded Old Tibetan Annals manuscripts date from 650 and therefore post-date the c.
+620 date of development of the original Tibetan script.

 Three orthographic standardisations were developed.
-The most important, an official orthography aimed to facilitate the translation of Buddhist scriptures, emerged during the early 9th century.
-Standard orthography has not altered since then, while the spoken language has changed by, for example, losing complex consonant clusters.
-As a result, in all modern Tibetan dialects and in particular in the Standard Tibetan of Lhasa, there is a great divergence between current spelling (which still reflects the 9th-century spoken Tibetan) and current pronunciation.
+The most important, an official orthography aimed to facilitate the translation of Buddhist scriptures emerged during the early 9th century.
+Standard orthography has not been altered since then, while the spoken language has changed by, for example, losing complex consonant clusters.
+As a result, in all modern Tibetan dialects and in particular in the Standard Tibetan of Lhasa, there is a great divergence between current spelling, which still reflects the 9th-century spoken Tibetan, and current pronunciation.
 This divergence is the basis of an argument in favour of spelling reform, to write Tibetan as it is pronounced; for example, writing Kagyu instead of Bka'-rgyud.

-The nomadic Amdo Tibetan and the western dialects of Ladakhi, as well as Balti, come very close to the Old Tibetan spellings.
-But the grammar of these varieties has considerably changed.
-To write the modern varieties according to the classical orthography and grammar of Classical Tibetan would be the same as to write Italian according to that of Latin, or to write Hindi according to that of Sanskrit.
-However, modern Buddhist elites in the Indian subcontinent insisted the classical orthography should not be altered even when used for lay purposes.
-This became an obstacle for many modern Tibetic languages to modernize or to introduce a written tradition.
-Amdo Tibetan was one of a few examples where the Buddhist elites initiated a spelling reform.
-A spelling reform in Ladakhi was so controversial, however, partly because it was first initiated by Christian missionaries.
+The nomadic Amdo Tibetan and the western dialects of the Ladakhi language, as well as the Balti language, come close to the Old Tibetan spellings.
+Despite that, the grammar of these dialectical varieties has considerably changed.
+To write the modern varieties according to the orthography and grammar of Classical Tibetan would be similar to writing Sanskrit orthography.
+However, modern Buddhist practitioners in the Indian subcontinent state that the classical orthography should not be altered even when used for lay purposes.
+This became an obstacle for many modern Tibetic languages wishing to modernize or introduce a new spelling reform of Tibetan.